 Germany.
 Our services in Germany are governed by the German Telecommunications Act of 1996, which, with respect to most of its provisions, became effective at the end of July 1996, while all of its market liberalizing provisions took effect on January 1, 1998.
+Under the German Telecom Act, we must obtain a license if we (i) operate transmission infrastructure for the provision of telecommunications services to the public (which requires a Class 3 License); or (ii) offer voice telephony services to the public through telecommunications networks operated by us (which requires a Class 4 License).
+We have obtained a Class 4 license and have entered into an interconnection agreement with Deutsche Telekom, currently the dominant operator in Germany, to be able to offer long-distance services on a retail and wholesale basis.
+No license is required for the provision of value-added services such as the reorigination services that we currently provide in Germany, or services to closed user groups using leased lines.
 A change in regulatory policy has taken place which will require us to invest in additional points of presence and transmission lines in order to continue to receive the lowest available interconnection rates.
 However, the build-out of our German network is currently hindered by Deutsche Telekom's insufficient capacities and consequent order backlog of points of presence.
 Further changes in regulatory policy or court decisions could result in our having to pay less favorable interconnection prices and/or having to invest into a Germany-wide license to be able to continue our current services.
-The Regulierungsbehorde fur Telekommunikation und Post (RegTP) has in particular invited Deutsche Telekom to launch a regulatory authorization of additional interconnection fees to be paid by small network operators for so called "atypical traffic", a designation applicable to most of our traffic.
+The Regulierungsbehorde fur Telekommunikation und Post ("RegTP") has in particular invited Deutsche Telekom to launch a regulatory authorization of additional interconnection fees to be paid by small network operators for so called "atypical traffic", a designation applicable to most of our traffic.
 Moreover, we are subject to certain regulatory requirements when we operate under our license, including the requirement that we present our standard terms and conditions to German regulators and possibly that we contribute to universal service mechanisms.

-Deutsche Telekom has exercised its option to terminate its current interconnection agreement with us as of the end of 1999 and has asked that renegotiations be commenced.
+We have received notice from Deutsche Telekom that it is exercising its option to terminate its current interconnection agreement with us.
+Deutsche Telekom has asked that renegotiations be commenced, failing which the agreement will be terminated by the end of 1999, following notice given by Deutsche Telekom.
 Deutsche Telekom has at the same time presented us with a new draft interconnection agreement containing terms less favorable than in the current agreement.
 Such less favorable terms include, among other things, higher interconnection fees; higher resale fees for certain interconnecting calls; minimum traffic volume requirements; and the requirement to extend our license to a Germany-wide license.
-Most of these new terms have not been accepted by the RegTP for the period of the current interconnection regime until the end of 1999.
-The same terms may, however, be introduced as of the year 2000 and may adversely affect our business.
+Major provisions of this new interconnection agreement are currently being evaluated in proceedings before the RegTP.
+Final decisions are expected to be issued at the end of May 1999.
+In addition Deutsche Telekom has instituted regulatory proceedings for the approval of surcharges on the interconnection fees provisionally approved in September 1997.
+The outcome of these proceedings and their bearing on existing interconnection agreements, and any new interconnection agreement, cannot be predicted.
+However, if these surcharges are approved, they could significantly affect our business in Germany.